Features

 - Checking the "Deep decompositions" box turns on searching by deep decomposition of kanji into radicals.
 It's useful when you're looking by primitive strokes.
 For example, if you're looking for the "dot" radical, you won't normally find the "dog" kanji.
 But with deep decomposition enabled, you will.

-- Checking the "Nonstandard decompositions" box makes JISHOP consider non-standard decompositions of kanji into radicals.
+- Checking the "Nonstandard decompositions" box makes JiShop consider non-standard decompositions of kanji into radicals.
 Some popular misconceptions and radical misidentifications are covered by this option.

 - Checking the "Full spec" box makes the search only look for characters that consist precisely of the selected radicals.
 Without this check, radical search finds all kanji that contain the selected radicals and maybe other radicals as well.